unicode-org/message-format-wg/exploration/string-selection-formatting.md

 > [!NOTE]
 > Proposals for string transformation options or implementation
-> experience with user requirements is desired in the Technical Preview.
+> experience with user requirements is desired during the Tech Preview.

 ### Selection